ML-GSAI/Scaling-Diffusion-Transformers-muP/README.md

 ![HP_transfer](assets/HP_transfer.jpg)

-We describe how to reproduce Figure (a) here.
+We describe how to reproduce Figure 3(a) in our paper.

 First, we need to train some DiTs with different widths and learning rates under μP.